 What to do about Money in Ecuador

 From January 2000 onwards, the official currency of Ecuador has been the US dollar.
-Intended to stablize Ecuador's economy, the currency form was - to say the least - controversial, but is now widely accepted and it certainly makes preparing for your holiday in Ecuador a lot easier.
+Intended to stablize Ecuador's economy, changing currency - to say the least - controversial, but is now widely accepted and it certainly makes preparing for your holiday in Ecuador a lot easier!

 |Latest US Dollar Exchange Rate

 Standard US dollar notes are used and the coins (cents, nickels, dimes and quarters) are a mixture of US and locally-produced coins.
 All this means that any American money you have in a drawer somewhere at home will be perfectly usable as money in Ecuador.

 Cash machines are widespread throughout Ecuador and dispense dollars at competitive rates using any standard UK bank card or a pre-paid currency card.
 Alternatively you can get US dollars at even more competitive rates here in the UK and bring them with you - either way you know that you can easily change your Ecuador holiday money back again when you come back from your holiday.